-This has been offset by a decline in CPM, which has dropped meaningfully for both Instagram and Facebook.
+This trend has been accompanied by a decline in CPM, which has dropped meaningfully for both Instagram and Facebook.
 This comes as some categories of advertisers affected by Coronavirus have paused campaigns, freeing up available inventory and reducing competition.
-Facebook’s campaign budget optimization (CBO) is also adjusting to the new reality of lower conversion rates in helping advertisers to hit goals such as cost per acquisition (CPA) or return on ad spend (ROAS) targets.

 All in all, most US advertisers are still growing spend on the platform year over year for both Facebook and Instagram.
 These trends are likely quite different in the regions that have imposed more stringent restrictions, as Facebook itself confirmed lagging ad sales in such markets.

 Amazon Spend Growth Slowing Down for Many Advertisers, but Conversion Rate is Humming